RiyadhKh4n/CoinFrog/TESTING.md

 The function will now output "Ticker not in List" if the user manages to break the previous validation and tries to pass in an invalid ticker to the API, helping to minimise an error.
 I have also removed the price variable as eventually I want this function to be able to output all the available data in the API.

-The next step was to create the prompt_toolkit_function() which makes use of prompt_toolkit and WordCompleter.
+The next step was to create the `prompt_toolkit_function()` which makes use of prompt_toolkit and WordCompleter.
 This is because when asking the user the data they would like to view, I have to ensure the input matches the API JSON file exactly.
 Which can be seen below:

 ![JSONFile](documentation/testing/apijson.png)

 The input must match exactly otherwise I wont be able to call the appropriate data.
-Thus by using WordCompleter I can ensure the correct input is passed to display_coin_data(ticker).
-I begin by creating a variable called 'answers' which holds a list of all the data the user is able to view.
-Then this same list is passed to WordCompleter which is stored in a variable called api_data.
-A while loop is created in order to validate that the users input conforms with the list in 'answers'.
+Thus by using WordCompleter I can ensure the correct input is passed to `display_coin_data(ticker)`.
+I begin by creating a variable called `answers` which holds a list of all the data the user is able to view.
+Then this same list is passed to WordCompleter which is stored in a variable called `api_data`.
+A while loop is created in order to validate that the users input conforms with the list in `answers`.
 If not a message will appear telling them that their entry is invalid and will then ask the user the question again.
-The variable 'text' uses prompt_toolkit which asks the user a question and provides a list of potential data values they can chose from.
-If 'text' is in 'answers' then their input will be shown to them and 'text' is returned.
+The variable `text` uses prompt_toolkit which asks the user a question and provides a list of potential data values they can chose from.
+If `text in answers` then their input will be shown to them and `text` is returned.
 The function is provided below:

 ```
 def prompt_toolkit_function():